willwade/AACDataSet/README.md

 python generate_templates.py
 ```

-This will create the prompt templates and substitutions files in the `prompt_templates/` directory.
+This will create the prompt templates in the `prompt_templates/` directory.
 The script will ask for a language code (e.g., `en`, `fr`, etc.) and generate the necessary files.
-Note you can skip this step - I am commiting our prompt templates for now.
+Note you can skip this step - we are committing our prompt templates for now.

 ### Generating Conversations